JamiesonLabUTSW/llms-in-action-2025-share/08-ToolUse/exercise.md

 ```markdown
 Calculate the 10-year ASCVD risk for a 55-year-old White male, current smoker, total cholesterol 230 mg/dL, HDL 50 mg/dL, LDL 140 mg/dL, untreated systolic blood pressure 140 mmHg, diastolic blood pressure 90 mmHg, no diabetes, not on hypertension treatment, not on a statin, and not on aspirin therapy.
 ```

+### Calculation: DOUBLE-CHECK IT

+Fill in the calculator located here for this patient to double check the model's outputs: [https://tools.acc.org/ASCVD-Risk-Estimator-Plus/#!/calculate/estimate/](https://tools.acc.org/ASCVD-Risk-Estimator-Plus/#!/calculate/estimate/)

 ### Observations